 In compliance with relevant federal and state civil-rights legislation, Saint Peter’s University does not discriminate on the basis of race, creed, religion, color, national origin, nationality, ancestry, sex/gender (including pregnancy), age (except where gender or age is a bona fide occupational qualification), affectional or sexual orientation, marital status, civil union status, familial status, domestic partnership status, gender identity or expression, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States, or disability in the operation of its educational programs and activities (admission, scholarships and loan awards, access to programs and course offerings, competitive and intramural athletics, counseling, student and other employment, use of facilities, and campus sponsored extracurricular activities).

 Applicants seeking admission to a master’s or graduate degree, or graduate certificate program must have an earned bachelor’s degree from a regionally accredited U.S. college or university, or hold an equivalent degree from an international institution of higher education.
 Students in the process of completing a bachelor’s degree may be awarded admission to a program, with their enrollment contingent upon the successful completion of their degree.
+Students admitted provisionally without official transcripts will only be permitted to register for up to 12 credits before a restriction will be placed on their accounts.

 Applicants holding international academic degrees must provide an official international academic credential evaluation prepared by an organization recognized by the National Association of Credential Evaluation Services (NACES).
 Applicants seeking transfer credit must also provide a course-by-course analysis report as well.
 All graduate nursing programs require the submission of a course-by-course analysis report prepared by World Education Services, Inc. for each degree earned abroad.
 Several authorized providers, including World Education Services, Inc., are provided here for your convenience.